Basics

 Suction traps are a means to track aphid overwintering flights.
 Fall flight activity may indicate the size of the overwintering, and following-season, soybean aphid population.
 Trap captures can be viewed at the Regional Soybean Aphid Suction Trap Network

-In 2009, there were 42 suction traps operating in 10 Midwestern states.
-In addition to identifying all the aphids of agricultural interest, people in Dr. David Voegtlin’s lab in Illinois also identify native aphids that are encountered.
+In addition to identifying all the aphids of agricultural interest, staff in Dr. David Voegtlin’s lab in Illinois also identify native aphids that are encountered.